John W. Tilford

 United States Court of Appeals for Veterans Claims (USCAVC) decision Bruce vs McDonald, docket no. 15-3237, date 5 January 2017 and the implementing Board of Veterans Appeals decision Citation Nr.1722233, Docket No. 07-14 92415, date 15 June 2017 established denial on the basis of 38 CFR § 3.12(d)(1) requires evidence of an impending general court martial.
 Three veterans whom I have assisted to date as an accredited claims agent were denied benefits under 38 CFR § 3.12(d)(1) without any evidence of an impending general court martial.
 Two lived within ten miles of one another in Bloomington, Indiana one more lived thirty-two miles away in Williams.
 One (Mr. Bruce of Bruce vs McDonald) has received his retroactive compensation, one (Mr. Eads) case is still being adjudicated, and one case (Mr. Shaffer) remains docketed with the Board of Veterans Appeals.
 If we conservatively extrapolate a total number based on the three known to one veterans advocate isolated in southern Indiana there might be hundreds of veterans erroneously denied benefits under 38 CFR § 3.12(d)(1).

 My intent is to encourage the Veterans Benefits Administration to reconsider all the claims previously denied under 38 CFR § 3.12(d)(1) without evidence of an impending general court martial.
-In order to more effectively strive for just and equitable treatment, I need both the precedent USCAVC case now on record and the approximate number of veterans who may have been harmed by the USCAVC confirmed misapplication of 38 CFR § 3.12(d)(1).
+In order to more effectively strive for just and equitable treatment, I need both the precedent USCAVC case now on record and the approximate number of veterans who may have been harmed by the VBA misapplication of 38 CFR § 3.12(d)(1) confirmed by the USCAVC as erroneous.
 The VBA FOIA response “As of August 25, 2019, there have been 18,176 Veterans who were issued a character of discharge decision that was dishonorable for VA purposes” is too general to be useful.

 First, FOIA Request: 18-07332-F submitted via email on 4 May 2018 by Mr. Brad Miller which requested, in specific part: